rackerbenoit/chef-flywaydb/README.md

 `node['flywaydb']['mariadb']['version']` attribute to install a MariaDB Connector/J driver version other than the one that ships with flywaydb.

+MariaDB Connector/J driver is the default driver for jdbc:mysql: connections.
+If you would like to use MySQL Connector/J driver instead, set `mysql_driver` attribute to true to download and install.
+This will then become the default driver for jdbc:mysql: connections.

 ## Requirements

 - Chef 11+